Bahram Beyzai: 1990–present

 He married the actress and make-up artist Mozhdeh Shamsai in 1992.
-After Mosaferan, he failed to get a permit for the production of a number of screenplays.
+After Mosaferan, he failed to get a permit to produce several screenplays.
 In 1995, he left Iran for Strasbourg at the invitation of the International Parliament of Writers.
-Soon however he returned and staged The Lady Aoi in Tehran.
+Soon however, he returned and staged The Lady Aoi in Tehran.

-In 2001, he made his best-selling film Killing Mad Dogs, after which he managed to stage three plays as well before he left Iran for the United States.
+In 2001, he made his best-selling film Killing Mad Dogs, after which he managed to stage three plays before he left Iran for the United States.

 He left Iran in 2010 at the invitation of Stanford University, and has since been the Daryabari Visiting Professor of Iranian Studies, teaching courses in Persian theatre, cinema and mythology.
-There he has given workshops on the Shahnameh, the history of Iranian performing arts, Iranian as well as Semitic myths, etc. He has also staged several of his plays including his nine-hour Tarabnameh.
+He has given workshops on the Shahnameh, the history of Iranian performing arts, Iranian and Semitic myths, etc. He has also staged several plays, including his nine-hour Tarabnameh.

 Cinematic style

 He is known as the most intellectual and conspicuous "author" in Iranian cinema and theater.
-The main theme of his works is the history and "crisis of identity" which is related to Iranian cultural and mythical symbols and paradigms.
-He is considered as Iran's most prominent screenwriter in terms of dramatic integrity of his works, many of which have been made into films.
+The main theme of his works is the history and "crisis of identity," which is related to Iranian cultural and mythical symbols and paradigms.
+He is considered Iran's most prominent screenwriter in terms of the dramatic integrity of his works, many of which have been made into films.

 Reception and criticism

 Critics have often praised Beyzai above all Persian filmmakers as well as playwrights.
-He was voted the best Persian filmmaker of all time in 2002, and his Bashu, the Little Stranger was voted the finest Persian film of all time.
+He was voted the best Persian filmmaker in 2002, and his Bashu, the Little Stranger was voted the finest Persian film ever.
 All the same, his formalism has occasionally raised criticism, even from himself.
-Ebrahim Golestan, who had previously made objections to Beyzai's style, praised him in a letter in 2017.
+Ebrahim Golestan, who had previously objected to Beyzai's style, praised him in a letter in 2017.

+In 2025, Bashu, the Little Stranger won the best film in Classics section at the Venice International Film festival.